-A few testimonies of the MA in Applied Spirituality in its form at All Hallows College (2010-15).
+A few testimonies regarding the MA in Applied Spirituality in its form as a Dublin City University (DCU) award at All Hallows College in 2010-15

 “It is a gem of a course, combining so well action and contemplation, personal development and academic study and research.
 I feel very privileged to have had the opportunity to be part of it this year”.